0xTrevor/0xTrevor/README.md

-- 👋 Hi, I’m @0xTrevor
+- 👋 Hi, I’m Trevor
 - 👀 I’m interested in ...
-Project Manager
+Product Manager
 - 🌱 I’m currently learning ...
 Frontend
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...